anyfin/anyfin-platform/anyfin-platform/platform-composer/dags/cloudsql_to_bigquery/readme.md

 - Additional
     - If you have added any tables to the beam_backfill you need to add the database details in the postgres_bq_backfill.py file
     - If you have added any tables to the export_backfill you need to add db details to the export_bq_backfil.py file in the same manner
+- Create a PR, when you merge it everything will be deployed

 ### You should now be able to run the pipeline